candrholdings/reactnative-crypto-demo/README.md

      )
      ```

-3. Add an encryption method to the Swift class
+3. Implements the encrypt method in Swift
   1. We will implement an `encrypt` method by using `CommonCrypto`
   2. Since cipher text is in binary, it is not supported by React Native, we will return it as BASE64 text
     1. List of supported types can be found at http://facebook.github.io/react-native/docs/native-modules-ios.html#argument-types